AWMports/Base/README.md

 This is a port of the `zetacomponents/base` package to use PSR-4 namespaced class and filename structure.

-The initial port is of `zetacomponents/base` version 1.9.1 and should currently not be used.
+The initial fork is of `zetacomponents/base` version 1.9.1

+This fork is likely broken and should currently not be used.

 __THIS FORK SHOULD NOT YET BE USED__